-USMS follows USA Swimming's technical rules, articles 101, 102 and 105, with the following exceptions (USMS and USA Swimming References in brackets):
+All provisions under Part 1 of USMS Swimming Rules are effective January 1, 2009 [USA-S provisions under Part One, the Technical Rules are effective May 15, 2009].
+USMS follows USA Swimming's Technical Rules, Articles 101, 102 and 105, with the following exceptions (USMS and USA Swimming References in brackets):

-MS1.
-Starts, Strokes, and Relays
+MS1 Starts, Strokes, and Relays

-MS1.1-Forward start.
-The forward start may be taken from the starting block, the pool deck or a push from the wall.
+- MS1.1 Forward start-The forward start may be taken from the starting block, the pool deck or a push from the wall.
 The forward start or the backstroke start shall be used for freestyle events.
 The starter's long whistle indicates that the swimmer must take a position with at least one foot at the front of the platform, the edge of the pool, or on the wall before the command "Take your mark".
 The backstroke start may be used as the in-the-water start during freestyle events.
-[USMS 101.1.1 and 101.5.1; USA-S 101.1.2]

-MS1.2-Butterfly.
-The breaststroke or whip kick may be used exclusively or interchangeably with the dolphin kick at any time during the race.
+[USMS 101.1.1 and 101.5.1; USA-S 101.1.2] - MS1.2 Butterfly-The breaststroke or whip kick may be used exclusively or interchangeably with the dolphin kick at any time during the race.
 However, when the breaststroke or whip kick is used, the arms must be recovered over the top of the water with each breaststroke or whip kick, except after the last such kick before the turn or finish.
 After the start and after each turn, if the breaststroke or whip kick is used, only one kick is allowed prior to the arm pull that brings the swimmer to the surface.
-[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3]
+[USMS 101.3.2 and 101.3.3; USA-S 101.3.2 and 101.3.3] - MS1.3 Backstroke-Note: The swimmer who turns past vertical and, in a continuous motion, grabs the wall before pushing off with the feet while on the back is considered to have executed a "continuous turning action".
+[USMS 101.4.3; USA-S 101.4.3]

-MS1.3-Relays.
-Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
-[USMS 101.7.3E; USA-S 101.7.3E]
+- MS1.4 Relay-Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
+[USMS 101.7.3E; USA-S 101.7.3E] - MS1.5 Long Distance Swimming-Pool Events are governed by Open Water and Long Distance rules.
+There is no provision for leaving the water for brief periods during the swim.
+[USMS 302.4 and 304; USA-S 101.8]

-MS2.
-Swimming Competition
+MS2 Swimming Competition